opengeospatial/ogcapi-coverages/README.md

 ![WCS 2 internal storage model](http://external.opengeospatial.org/twiki_public/pub/CoveragesDWG/CoveragesBigPicture/WCS-internal-organization.png)

 Discussion has shown that the OpenAPI functionality also assumes underlying service and object descriptions, so a convergence seems possible.
-In any case, it will be advantageous to have a similar "mental moel" of the server store organization on hand to explain the various functionalities introduced below.
+In any case, it will be advantageous to have a similar "mental model" of the server store organization on hand to explain the various functionalities introduced below.

 ## Principles